Crown (dental restoration): Monolithic zirconia

 Monolithic zirconia crowns tend to be opaque in appearance with a high value and they lack translucency and fluorescence.
 For the sake of appearance, many dentists will not use monolithic crowns on anterior (front) teeth.
 Monolithic zirconia crowns are produced from a color- and structure-graded zirconia block and coated with a thin layer of glaze stains which also provides some kind of fluorescence.
 The "graded" zirconia crown has a darker cervical area consisting of tetragonal zirconia, a main tooth color in the buccal area, and a translucent incisal edge consisting of cubic zirconia.
 The only thing a dental technician has to do is to use the proper height of the zirconia block so that the crown fits in all the different color zones.
-Although on the outside the color gradient mimics natural teeth, they are still far from the optical, physical, biomimetic and esthetic properties of natural teeth.
+Although on the outside the color gradient mimics natural teeth, they are still far from the optical, physical, and esthetic properties of natural teeth.

 To a large extent, materials selection in dentistry determine the strength and appearance of a crown.
 Some monolithic zirconia materials produce the strongest crowns in dentistry (the registered strength for some zirconia crown materials is near 1200 MPa), but these crowns are not usually considered to be natural enough for use in the front of the mouth.
 Although not as strong, some of the newer zirconia materials are better in appearance but generally still not as good as porcelain-fused crowns.
 By contrast, when porcelain is fused to glass-infiltrated alumina, crowns are very natural-looking and very strong, though not as strong as monolithic zirconia crowns.

 Zirconia crowns are said to be less abrasive to opposing teeth than metal-ceramic crowns.

 Other crown material properties to be considered are thermal conductivity and radiolucency.
 Stability/looseness of fit on the prepared tooth and cement gap at the margin are sometimes related to materials selection, though these crown properties are also commonly related to system and fabricating procedures.